How Long Do Subliminals Take to Work?

 The honest answer is: longer than you want and differently than you expect.
 Subliminals work on the subconscious, which means the changes happen below the surface before they show up in your behavior.
 You will not feel a switch flip.
 You will notice, weeks later, that you have been doing things differently without deciding to.

-That said, there is a general pattern most people experience.
-It is not a guarantee or a promise.
-It is an observation from years of watching how subconscious reprogramming tends to unfold.
+There is a general pattern most people experience.
+Not a guarantee.
+An observation from years of watching how subconscious reprogramming tends to unfold.

 Week one